shuped/Angular-Viewer/README.md

-# angular-viewer README
+# Angular Viewer

 Open files related to an angular directives in a grid format

 ## Features

- - Opens the diriect (.ts) file, style sheet and template for the active file in a hardcoded layout (active file must the same name fragments as the files that are intended to be opened)
+ - Opens the diriect (.ts) file, style sheet and template for the active file in a hardcoded layout (active file must have the same name fragments as the files that are intended to be opened)

 ## Extension Settings